reproducible-reporting/stepup-core/docs/reference/interactive.md

-# Interactive command reference
+# Interactive Command Reference

-By default StepUp runs in interactive mode.
+By default, StepUp runs in interactive mode.
-When pressing a key on the keyboard, it will respond by executing a corresponding command.
+When pressing a key on the keyboard, it responds by executing a corresponding command.
-If the key is not associated with some command, the following help message is shown:
+If the key is not associated with any command, the following help message appears:

 ```
 ───────────────────────────────────── Keys ─────────────────────────────────────